Lawsuit filed against Ventnor COVID-testing lab that initiated an FBI warning

-A Margate woman is seeking to file a class action lawsuit against Infinity Diagnostics Laboratory, the owner and operator of a lab in Ventnor being investigated by the FBI related to its COVID-19 testing.
+A Margate woman is suing Infinity Diagnostics Laboratory, the owner and operator of a lab in Ventnor being investigated by the FBI related to its COVID-19 testing.

-Dana Kares, represented by Stephen P. DeNittis of DeNittis, Osefchen & Prince in Marlton, Burlington County, filed a complaint Thursday in Atlantic County Superior Court alleging the Teterboro-based company duped "thousands" of people out of $75 each by knowingly providing antibody blood tests for the coronavirus that were being fraudulently advertised as "rapid" tests.
+Dana Kares, represented by Stephen P. DeNittis of DeNittis, Osefchen & Prince in Marlton, Burlington County, filed a complaint Thursday in Atlantic County Superior Court alleging the Teterboro-based company duped "thousands" of people out of $75 each by knowingly providing antibody blood tests for the coronavirus, but advertising them as "rapid" tests that could detect the virus.

 The complaint seeks to have the judge designate the suit as a class action to include anyone who purchased finger-stick tests from Infinity in Atlantic County since March 1.
 The lawsuit also seeks refunds for such testing, and to have the court direct Infinity to pay the costs of the re-testing which the FBI has stated should be undertaken.